Introduction to Dash Diet Plan

 While other people may have to restrict their calorie intake consciously.
 Either way, if you intend to lose weight on the DASH diet plan, you will still need to go on a reduced-calorie diet.

-Other Potential Health Benefits of Dash Diet Plan
+Other Potential Health Benefits of the Dash Diet Plan

 DASH may also positively and protectively affect other health areas in many ways.
 The dash diet: